rovi1013/project-digitalization/README.md

 The first thing to do is to set up the raspberry-pi and the nRF52840-Dongle.
 After this is done you can connect the nRF52840-DK to the nRF52840-Dongle and then establish internet connectivity.

-1. Set up raspberry-pi and nRF52840-Dongle
+1. Set up raspberry-pi and nRF52840-Dongle (once)
-2. Connect nRF52840-DK board and nRF52840-Dongle
+2. Connect nRF52840-DK board and nRF52840-Dongle (every time)
 3. AUTOMATICALLY: Establish internet connectivity

 **Network Diagram**